Residents’ Guide to The City Budget

 New Orleans has a lot of public agencies, and this decentralized model makes it difficult to get a clear picture of the budget for public services.
 Some of the key public services residents rely on are not part of the City’s Budget.

-• Transit - Transit budget is managed by the RTA.
-While they can receive funds from the City, most of their $137M operating budget comes from other sources.
+• Transit - Transit budget is managed by the Regional Transit Authority (RTA).
+While they can receive funds from the City, most of their $225M operating budget comes from other sources.

-• Drainage - Drainage is mostly a function of S&WB, whose Operating Budget totaled $351M last year.
+• Drainage - Drainage is mostly a function of S&WB, whose 2026 Operating Budget is $434 Million.

 HOW TO